azhirnov/FrameGraph/docs/Multithreading.md

 ## Validation
-When you developing multithreaded renderer using FrameGraph be sure that macro `FG_ENABLE_RACE_CONDITION_CHECK` is defined.
+When you developing multithreaded renderer using FrameGraph be sure that macro `FG_ENABLE_DATA_RACE_CHECK` is defined.
 This will allow you to immediately detect the most of the problems with race conditions (missed syncs).

 ## CPU thread synchronization examples